 A marriage license may be obtained Monday through Friday, 8:00 a.m. to 4:30 p.m. at the Clerk of Circuit Court's Office in either the Okaloosa County Courthouse, 101 E. James Lee Boulevard, Room 10, Crestview, FL or at the Okaloosa County Courthouse Annex Ext, 1940 Lewis Turner Blvd, Ft.
 Walton Beach, FL.

 How long is a marriage

 Who may perform marriage ceremonies?

 Note: Boat Captains are not authorized to perform marriage ceremonies in the State of Florida unless they are otherwise qualified as provided above.
-Marriage ceremonies must take place within Florida’s boundaries (within 3 geographical miles of the coastline).
+Marriage ceremonies must take place within Florida’s state boundaries.

 Who is a

 "regularly ordained minister"?